Best Karting Championships in the UK (2026 Guide)

 Level 1: Arrive-and-Drive (Starting Out)

 Club100 is the most established arrive-and-drive series in the UK.
-It runs across multiple circuits with Sprint and Endurance formats.
-Costs run around 100 to 200 per round.
+It runs Sprint and Endurance formats across about 10 rounds per season on circuits like PFi, Whilton Mill and Buckmore Park.
+A full season costs roughly £1,800 to £3,500 all-in.
 The Sprint series teaches wheel-to-wheel racing, while Endurance builds consistency over longer stints.
-Many successful single-seater drivers (including several F4 graduates) started in Club100.
+Many successful single-seater drivers started in Club100.

 Level 2: Club Owner-Driver (Building Skills)